 Community users can connect their personal laptops and mobile devices to IU’s free visitor wireless service.
 You may not unplug any of the libraries’ equipment and cables to run your own devices.

-Having a printing account will enable you to copy and scan as well.
+Having a printing account will enable you to copy.
 For those without printing accounts, the Schurz Library provides a coin-operated copier.

 Classes and community groups are invited to use the libraries’ many collections and services.
 Because of limited space and resources, we ask that arrangements be made in advance.